FAQ - Frequently Asked Questions

 - How many datasets are delivered to users annually?

-We deliver approximately 2,000 datasets to our users per year.
+We deliver approximately 5,000 to 6,000 datasets to our users per year.
 More specific statistics are available in our annual reports (mainly available in Finnish only).

 - Where can I find more information on FSD and archived data?